Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Arms Wide OpenArms Wide Open

 It was along this road that I noticed that the orange trees carried both fully ripened fruit and blossoms.
 Does this mean the tree bears fruit for many weeks?
 If so, what a wonderful thing!
-We continued to help ourselves to them when they were just by the wayside.
+We continued to help ourselves to them when they were unkempt and had fallen.

 Oranges and Blooms on Same TreeOranges and Blooms on Same Tree